 Spain's learning journey:

-Autumn term weekly blog:
+Autumn term topic:

-Our topic question for Autumn term is:
+Our topic for Autumn term is:

 Reading books are changed on a weekly basis.
 If your child is reading regularly at home, I am very happy to change their book more often.
 The children will need to leave their reading book and reading diary on my desk first thing in the morning.
 This will give me enough time to change their book during the day.
 Please could you write a little note in their diary asking for books to be changed so I know they have definitely finished and remind them in a morning to hand their diary and book in.